RamanMalykhin/ddiareadingnotes/chapter3.md

   - only works when the query is frequent and predictable

 OLAPs are usually relational, and relational DBs overwhelmingly use an approach called B-tree to index data and structure it on disk.
 But indexing is much more important for OLTP dbs where data is stored by row and whole rows are written at a time very frequently.
+For simplicity, we can think of an OLTP as a key-value store, where key is index and value is row, but the same applies for multi-table databases too.
 B-tree nodes are called blocks or pages, which contain memory pointers.
 Pointers are progressively more precise the furthest one gets from the root node.
 All nodes until the leaf nodes contain pointers to ranges between what keys a key for a given record must be found, and the ranges are widest at the root.

 This is an example of b-tree traversal with a query for value of key=231